 Canadian Physiotherapist Andrea Mendoza travelled to the USA in 2015 and became certified in the Schroth Method.
 After meeting many families with similar stories, she realized that a massive gap in care – physical and emotional care – existed for teens and adults with scoliosis.
 These families needed a space that was calm and welcoming, with longer appointments and specifically designed exercise equipment.
 They needed a place with incredibly empathetic staff who could answer the many questions that kept these teens, mothers, and fathers awake at night – and in 2016, The ScoliClinic was created to be this place.

-Listening to clients’ needs led to the creation of the only private Physiotherapy company in British Columbia fully dedicated to providing non-surgical treatment to teenagers AND adults with scoliosis and spinal deformities, empowering families to take action rather than the traditional wait-and-see approach.
+Listening to clients’ needs led to the creation of the premier private Physiotherapy company in British Columbia fully dedicated to providing non-surgical treatment to teenagers AND adults with scoliosis and spinal deformities, empowering families to take action rather than the traditional wait-and-see approach.
 From being newly diagnosed, to having lived with scoliosis for many years, to being on the waitlist for surgery, to looking for post-operative rehabilitation, The ScoliClinic team can provide support at any stage of the scoliosis journey.

 The story above was familiar to Physiotherapist Alexane Escot.
 She was diagnosed as a teenager, and eventually underwent spinal fusion surgery at age 18 after her curve progressed to 72°.
 Her journey motivated her to pursue a Physiotherapy career, and eventually become certified in the Schroth Method.